relapse

 Having a Plan B in case of relapse can help with obsessive thinking or anxiety.
 This plan can remain flexible, yet having a plan in mind may help you feel less worried.
 Consider how you could put all the options in place if your child relapses.

 He could go to detox and reenter a treatment program if the relapse is severe.
 If it is more of a slip and your child is ready to get back to recovery, he could gather support around him.
-A counselor, recovery coach, or sponsor can help support your child’s recovery.
+A counselor, recovery coach, or sponsor can help your child’s recovery.

 While it is frustrating and painful, relapse can often be a bump in the road.
 With a few small steps, your child can get back on their recovery path.